 With applications and interviews now behind you, it’s time to submit your Rank Order List (ROL).
 You’re in a good place . . . the interview process went well, and even though you’re tired of airports and nursing stations, you realized that you matured along the way.
 You figured out what mattered, what you wanted, and even which questions to ask to sound smart during the interview.
-While it would have been nice up front to have all these insights, you can make a mental review of the earlier interviews and get a deeper appreciation of what you learned there.
+While it would have been nice upfront to have all these insights, you can make a mental review of the earlier interviews and get a deeper appreciation of what you learned there.
 And—you have a big spreadsheet!
 We know you do because we did, too.

-You made that spreadsheet to demystify the ranking process, and it included all the same features of everyone else’s—location, salary, weeks off, call schedule, EMR, etc. With every criterion assigned points, you can just sit back and let the formulas do the work!
+You made that spreadsheet to demystify the ranking process, and it included all the same features as everyone else’s—location, salary, weeks off, call schedule, EMR, etc. With every criterion assigned points, you can just sit back and let the formulas do the work!
 Bam, your rank list.

 But . . . something doesn’t feel right.
 Those point values—where did they come from?
 What if they’re not weighted properly?
-What if all that scientific accuracy is resting on a merely arbitrary foundation.
+What if all that scientific accuracy is resting on a merely arbitrary foundation?
 What if there’s a better way to rank?

-These concerns are legitimate, because the points-weighted spreadsheet is the wrong way to make an ROL.
+These concerns are legitimate because the points-weighted spreadsheet is the wrong way to make an ROL.
 (But don’t delete it just yet . . . you’ll be using it in a different way than you thought.)
 The right way is something we’ll call the Three P Approach: People—Philosophy—Passion.

-Though they can be thought of as going from the broadest focus (People) to narrowest (Passion), the three P’s should be regarded as equally important.
+Though they can be thought of as going from the broadest focus (People) to the narrowest (Passion), the three P’s should be regarded as equally important.
 We’ll start with People.